ChristopherAndrewTopalian/CATopalian_Earth_Space_Force_Mathematics/src/missions/mission_002/perimeter_breach_radius/perimeter_breach_radius.md

 ### Your Role:

-Your unit is responsible for calibrating the long range mortars.
+Your unit is responsible for calibrating the long-range mortars.
 The mortars cannot fire unless the cloaking radius is known, to avoid wasting precious payloads.

 If you miscalculate, you risk a failed strike and enemy infiltration.